Roky360/nakniki-website/wiki/usage/website/README.md

 Welcome to **Nakniki-Netflix**, a movie-streaming platform designed to provide a seamless user experience for browsing, managing, and watching movies.

-This README will guide you through the setup, usage, and core functionalities of **Nakniki-Netflix**.
+This README will guide you through the setup, usage, and core functionalities of **Nakniki-Netflix Website**.

 ## Home Screen for unregster User